Last updated: 31 October 2019

 ABTA issued advice on travel insurance may be found here.

 As long as you have a full UK driving licence, you don’t currently need an additional licence to operate a vehicle in the EU.
 It is likely that this will change in a no-deal scenario.
-UK customers looking to drive in the EU on or after 31 October 2019 may need to apply for the relevant International Driving Permit.
+UK customers looking to drive in the EU post-Brexit may need to apply for the relevant International Driving Permit.

 These cost £5.50 and are available directly from the AA, the RAC or the Post Office.
 The Government is working to extend the network of Post Offices where you can apply for an International Driving Permit and has rolled these out in more branches across the UK.